Counting conjugacy classes in groups with contracting elements: Introduction

-\paragraph{\textbf{Counting non-primitive conjugacy classes.}} {Counting non-primitive conjugacy classes will require more effort}. {The idea however is simple: the number of non-primitive conjugacy classes is exponentially negligible, compared to the primitive ones.} The proof of this result, Lemma \ref{GenericPrim}, is intuitively clear, since a non-primitive element $g$ is a proper power of a primitive element $g_0$.
+\paragraph{\textbf{2.
+Strongly non-primitive ones are growth tight.}} {Counting strongly non-primitive conjugacy classes will require more effort}. {The idea however is simple: the number of non-primitive conjugacy classes is exponentially negligible, compared to the primitive ones.} The proof of this result, Lemma \ref{GenericPrim}, is intuitively clear, since a non-primitive element $g$ is a proper power of a primitive element $g_0$.
 An inspection of the argument shows a difficulty as follows.

-Let $g\in G$ be a contracting element and $E(g)$ be the maximal elementary subgroup containing $g$.
-Since $E(g)$ is virtually cyclic, there exists a subgroup $E^+<E(g)$ of index at most two with the following exact sequence